rtgabi/quantitative-sports-betting-model/README.md

 Finally, the function will return a list of money to put on every event given.

 ## 4. Experimental
-The experimental module has comments that can provide enough informationsm about what it does.
+The experimental module has comments that can provide enough informations about what it does.
 The main modules were build in a way so the experimental functions works with them as well.